 The police never caught the Sawyer clan after the killings in the original film (maybe because they changed their name from Slaughter to Sawyer?), so now, over a decade later, we're told the killings have been happening off and on ever since.
 Alright, whatever, that seems kinda unbelievable but I'll go with it.
 TCM2 opens with with a slaughter being caught on audio tape due to a call-in radio show.
 The uncle (Dennis Hopper) of Sally and Franklin Hardesty from TCM uses the tape as a way to locate the Sawyer clan's hideout and unleash some righteous vengeance.

-THE TEXAS CHAINSAW MASSACRE 2 might rough around the edges and the ending scene looks to be altered from the original version I remember on VHS, but it does add some interesting insight into the Sawyer family history.
+THE TEXAS CHAINSAW MASSACRE 2 might rough around the edges (and the ending scene looks to be altered/cropped from the original version I remember on VHS when I was a little girl), but it does add some interesting insight into the Sawyer family history.
 Required viewing for any horror fan.

 Reboot 1 - The Texas Chainsaw Massacre (2003)